Awal-Y/project-3-swell/README.md

 ## Overview

-Fo r ou r third project on the General Assembly Software Engineering bootcamp, we were tasked with building a full-stack application, using our own front-end and back-end.
+For our third project on the General Assembly Software Engineering Bootcamp, we were tasked with building a full-stack application, using our own front-end and back-end.
 This was a group project and we had 7 days to deliver our application.

 By Charlotte Thomas, [Awal Yusuf](https://github.com/awalyusuf), [Cuong  Tran](https://github.com/cmtran09) and [Abi James](https://github.com/ajames14).